Sweet Dreams (1985 film)

-Sweet Dreams is a 1985 American biographical film which tells the story of country music singer Patsy Cline.
+Sweet Dreams is a 1985 American biographical drama film which tells the story of country music singer Patsy Cline.

-The film was written by Robert Getchell and directed by Karel Reisz.
-It stars Jessica Lange, Ed Harris, Ann Wedgeworth, David Clennon, James Staley, Gary Basaraba, John Goodman, and P. J. Soles.
+The film was directed by Karel Reisz, written by Robert Getchell, and stars Jessica Lange, Ed Harris, Ann Wedgeworth, David Clennon, James Staley, Gary Basaraba, John Goodman, and P. J. Soles.

 The film was nominated for Academy Award for Best Actress (Jessica Lange).
 For all the musical sequences, Lange lip-synced to the original Patsy Cline recordings.
 The soundtrack was released in September 1985.

 Plot

 Patsy Cline (Jessica Lange), unhappily married and planning to divorce, is playing small-time gigs in the tri-state area of Virginia, West Virginia, and Maryland when she meets Charlie Dick (Ed Harris), whose charm and aggressive self-confidence catch her attention.
 After her divorce, Patsy and Charlie marry, and she is free to pursue music and, later, focus on raising their children.
-After Charlie gets drafted into the U.S. Army, Patsy focuses on singing more, and after joining forces with manager Randy Hughes, she becomes a rising star on the country music scene.
+After Charlie is drafted into the U.S. Army, Patsy focuses on singing more, and after joining forces with manager Randy Hughes, she becomes a rising star on the country music scene.

 However, Patsy's success fuels her self-confidence, much to Charlie's annoyance, and he becomes increasingly physically and emotionally abusive as Patsy attempts to assert her independence.
-Patsy is at the peak of her popularity as one of the first great female stars of country music when she dies in a plane crash on March 5, 1963, at the age of 30.
+Patsy is at the peak of her popularity as one of the first great female stars of country music when she is killed in a plane crash on March 5, 1963, at the age of 30.